satria-mitra/Cube-Matrix-Visualizer/README.md

 ## What is Cube-Matrix Visualizer?

-The Cube-Matrix Visualizer project ambitiously bridges the realms of IoT (Internet of Things) technology and art, aiming to craft a piece of data visualization equipment that caters to the sophisticated demands of contemporary society.
-Initially, the device focuses on diminishing humidity levels and presenting carbon dioxide concentrations through an array of LED animations.
-The vision extends to incorporating an OTA (Over-The-Air) service for upgrading the device's capabilities, enabling the visualization of a broader spectrum of data through even more captivating animations.
+Cube-Matrix Visualizer creatively connects the fields of IoT (Internet of Things) technology and art, aiming to create a data visualization device that meets the complex needs of contemporary society.
+Currently, the device focuses on reacting to changes in humidity, temperature and carbon dioxide concentration with a series of artistic LED animations.
+In the future, the team will provide OTA (over-the-air) services to upgrade the functionality of the device and enable broader data visualization through more captivating animations.

 ## Why is Cube-Matrix Visualizer Useful?